QuintenDegraeve/rdr-socialclub/readme.md

 The Rockstar SocialClub API `scapi.rockstar.com` can not be accessed without proper authentication with Rockstar SocialClub.
 This API provides an authentication server (Server) and REST server (Wrapper) around the official Rockstar SocialClub.

-# Server
+## Server
 The `Server` in this repository will provide new endpoints that can be called to retrieve data from the official Rockstar SocialClub API.
 The `Server` is basically node between you and the SocialClub server.

 You can start the server with `npm run server`.
 You will see a chromium browser popup (puppeteer) with the login page of SocialClub.
 After manually logging in, a new tab will open automatically.

 Do **not** touch this browser instance anymore.
 From now on, you are ready to go!
 Endpoints can not be access via `http://localhost:3000/{endpoint}` (`https` not supported yet).

-# Wrapper
+## Wrapper
 Accessing the `Server` with a browser or an application like postman is not the most desirable.
 A custom wrapper can be made to access the `Server`.
 Any programming language can be used, but this repository already contains a wrapper build in NodeJS (TypeScript).
 Examples can be found in the `Example` folder.

-# Example
+## Examples
 Make sure the server is running, and start the example (please change the username to your username).
 The amount of commands is still very limited.
 Example:
 ```